5455 Balsam St rezoning application

 Why would this development be approved when it will cause, long-term Vancouver City taxpayers, home-owners (now renters), community contributors and voters mistreatment in their retirement years?
 City council must recognize that this population hold a strong voting voice and continues to exercise their franchise.
 A high percentage of Kerrisdale apartment renters have sold city properties to provide the income required to enable continuation of comfortable Vancouver housing and city lifestyle.

-SBliss asked about 2 years ago
+SBliss asked almost 3 years ago

 The Council-approved Secured Rental Policy allows for consideration of this rezoning application for a new residential building with secured rental units.
 The rezoning application is still under review and no approval has been given.
 Only Council may approve a rezoning application at a Public Hearing.
 Please see the Housing Vancouver Strategy for more information on how the City is addressing housing for people of all incomes and backgrounds to participate in their communities.